 Welcome!
-My website is about the nature park Siebengebirge in Königswinter and Bad Honnef, at the northern end of the Middle Rhine Valley: the seven ++ mountainss, valleys, nature, history of our region, dragons and tales.
+Set out to discover the nature park Siebengebirge in the south of Bonn, Königswinter and Bad Honnef, Middle Rhine Valley: mountains and valleys, the Rhine, nature, history, dragons and tales.

 Our region is located on the northern end of the Middle Rhine Valley.
 For many people, the narrow valley with its steeps, vineyards and numerous castles is the classical Rhine landscape par excellence, and the epitome of the romantic Rhine.

 Here on the Rhinedragon, you can visit the seven most famous hills which gave the Siebengebirge its German name, translated “Seven Mountains”: Mount Drachenfels with the medieval castle ruin, Mount Wolkenburg, Mount Petersberg with the hotel, Mount Nonnenstromberg, the highest mountain of all, Mount Ölberg, Mount Lohrberg and Mount Löwenburg with another medieval castle ruin.
 Of course, it is exaggerated to speak of “Mount ..”, the Seven Mountains are hills, but it might help distinguishing the mountains from the medieval castles of the same name.
 Although we speak of the “Seven Mountains”, in reality there are around 40 hills, and there are more beautiful sites to see, for instance the monastery of Heisterbach, the Nightingale Valley (Nachtigallental in German) and the Rosenau mountain with yet another medieval castle ruin.

 History, Tales and Nature